 Madison Parks ranks #1 in the nation for number of basketball hoops per resident, come check out the hoops in your neighborhood!
 Most of the basketball courts are available on a first-come, first-serve basis.
 If you are planning a new league or tournament see Athletic Field Reservations.

 Madison Parks has some of the best lake views in the area with beaches located throughout the city.
-Seasonal lifeguard service is provided at select beaches, beginning in June and continuing into September.
+Seasonal lifeguard service is provided at select beaches, beginning in June and continuing into early September at select locations.
 See below for specific days and times for each location.

-BEACHES with a single lifeguard (Friday, June 14 - Sunday, August 18)
+BEACHESwith a single lifeguard ( through Sunday, August 18)

 WATERCRAFT RENTALS & MORE (see also Canoe & Kayak Rentals)

 BEACHES with no lifeguard service • Brittingham • James Madison • Marshall • Olin

 2019 Beach Conditions: Thank you for your patience as we continue to recover from last year's flood.
 We are working to secure proper permits to replenish the sand at our beaches.
 We anticipate this work happening in early July.
 Please continue to enjoy the beaches in the meantime.